Zero Hour in Parliament

 History of ‘Zero Hour’

-Zero hour is an Indian innovation in field of parliamentary procedures and has been in existence since 1962.
-It was during the 1960s when several issues of national and international importance used to be raised by members of Parliament immediately after Question Hour.
-On one such occasion, a member raised an issue pertaining to policy announcements made by the ministers outside Parliament when Parliament was in session.
-This act triggered an idea among other members who called for another provision for discussing important matters in the House.
+Zero hour is an Indian innovation in the field of parliamentary procedures and has been in existence since 1962.
+During the sixties, members of parliament used to raise many pressing issues of national and global import after the Question Hour.
+On such an occasion, a member raised an issue about announcements of policy made by ministers outside the parliament when parliament was in session.
+This act caused an idea among other members who called for another provision for discussing important matters in the House.

-As the 9th Lok Sabha Speaker, Rabi Ray introduced certain changes in the proceedings of the House to create more opportunities for the members to raise matters of urgent public importance.
+Rabi Ray, the ninth speaker of the Lok Sabha introduced certain changes in the proceedings of the House to create more opportunities for the members to raise matters of urgent public importance.
 He proposed a mechanism to regulate the proceedings during the ‘Zero Hour’, raise matters in a more orderly manner and optimize the time of the House.

 Note: For the Rajya Sabha, the day starts with the Zero Hour and not the Question Hour as it is for the Lok Sabha.